Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Methods

 In this experiment, we consider the total path length of the multi-AGV system as the global objective function for the path planning problem.
 The total path length is defined as the sum of the path lengths of each AGV.
 Mathematically, the objective function is represented as follows:

-Here, the variable $m$ represents the total number of AGVs, and $L_{i}$ represents the planned path length of the $i$-th AGV.
-The path length of each AGV, $L_i$, can be calculated using the following formula:
+where the variable $m$ represents the total number of AGVs, and $L_{i}$ represents the planned path length of the $i$-th AGV.
+The path length of each AGV, $L_i$, can be calculated as follows:

 We define $p_{i,0}$ and $p_{i,ns+1}$ as the initial and final positions of the $i$-th robot, respectively.
 The term $\mathrm{dis}(p_{i,k},p_{i,k+1})$ represents the Euclidean distance between waypoints $p_{i,k}$ and $p_{i,k+1}$.
 The path for the $i$-th robot is denoted as $path_i = [p_{i,0}, p_{i,1}, \dots , p_{i,ns}, p_{i,ns+1}]$, where $path_{i,k}$ ($k=0,1,\dots,n+l$) represents the $k$-th waypoint along the path generated by the $i$-th robot.